hyphop/khadas-rescue/docs/location-table.md

-# Krescue

-# spi locations table example
+# SPI flash locations table descriptions

 one block=1024*32 bytes, all parts padded by this block